notweerdmonk/notweerdmonk.github.io/items/bytebanditsctf2020_autobot_01/bytebanditsctf2020_autobot_01.md

 Programs stored as ELF files are loaded into the process memory using a program called runtime loader (ld.so).
 The entry point of `ld.so` is a label `_start` in a assembly routine defined by the macro `RTLD_START`[^1].
 Once the program gets loaded, execution is transferred via a jmp instruction to the program's entry point in the `.text` section[^2].
 This address stores a assembly routine provided by glibc; `_start` routine that sets up the command line arguments and calls the user's `main` function by calling `__libc_start_main` with the address of the `main`, `argc`, `argv` and other arguments.

-The program has been loaded into its process memory.
+The program file has been loaded into its process memory.
 The debugger halts the program at the instruction at label `_start` from `ld.so`.
 From here onwards we need to track the execution to the instruction where `_start` from the program's `.text` section gets called.
-We can inspect the program for its entry point that should be beginning of the .text section.
+We can inspect the program for its entry point with the `info files` command.

 ```
 (gdb) info files